thecodingdad/ha-xtool/README.md

 - **Serial Number:** Device serial number
 - **Firmware:** firmware version

-## Using XCS alongside Home Assistant
+## Using xTool studio alongside Home Assistant

-The xTool Creative Space (XCS) desktop app and this integration can be used in parallel.
-When the XCS app is detected (it causes WebSocket disconnects), the integration automatically switches to **XCS Compatibility Mode**:

-- Commands fall back to HTTP
-- Entity states are preserved from the last successful poll
-- Failed commands are prioritized in the next poll cycle (rotating command order)
-- Periodic recovery attempts restore the WebSocket connection when XCS is closed
+When running xTool Studio app, formerly xTool Creative Space (XCS), and this integration in parallel, it can cause WebSocket disconnects, which in turn can cause delayed entity updates.

 ## Technical Details